 1. Firefly 2+ – The Firefly 2 is every bit as smooth and tasty as the first two firefly vaporizers but with some much better features.
 The biggest of them being consistency.
 Firefly has finally figured out how to make it work every time.
 No need to fuss with the power tuning or load it super special, just hold the button, draw and you’ll get the most amazing flavor of any portable vaporizer you have tested.
 The new Firefly 2+ also features reduced draw resistance when compared to the Firefly 2 and a slight improvement on overall battery life via a firmware update (same batteries).
 It heats up much quicker and maintains the heat much better which allows for more consistent results without having to play around with loading styles.
 Lastly, the Firefly 2 Plus Vaporizer is now $249.

-3. Mighty – The Mighty is the bigger bother of the Crafty and literally produces the exact same taste, density and smoothness.
+3. Mighty – The Mighty is the bigger brother of the Crafty+ vaporizer and literally produces the exact same taste, density, and smoothness.
 Really the main differences are the size, battery life and heat up time which doesn’t really mean much in the Vapor Quality category.
 The Mighty is just a bigger, faster, stronger version of the Crafty.
-I don’t necessarily like the size and I think it’s in a portable category of it’s own but it does produce excellent vapor quality.
+I don’t necessarily like the size and I think it’s in a portable category of its own but it does produce excellent vapor quality.
 Check out the comparison here.

 4. ArGo – The Arizer ArGo is another hybrid convection unit.
-This is a really solid all around unit, it’s the most portable Arizer unit.
-Like other Arizer units it has very good flavor and good efficiency, but the glass stems and small bowl are my complaints for an on the go device.
+This is a really solid all-around unit, it’s the most portable Arizer unit.
+Like other Arizer units, it has very good flavor and good efficiency, but the glass stems and small bowl are my complaints about an on the go device.

 5. StickyBrick – You might be noticing a theme here, all of the top units for vapor quality are convection or hybrid convection.
-The StickyBrick units are more full convection units, however they differ than the rest because they use a flame instead of a battery to power them.
-The stickybricks are fairly large, and cumbersome to ue, but they have wonderful vapor quality and they are a lot of fun.
+The StickyBrick units are more full convection units, however, they differ from the rest because they use a flame instead of a battery to power them.
+The sticky bricks are fairly large and cumbersome to use, but they have wonderful vapor quality and they are a lot of fun.

-1. Pax 3 – The Pax 3 crushes the portability category with lighter weight, smaller size and a redesigned mouthpiece that sits flush along the top of the unit.
-Drastically reduced cleaning/maintenance and a much better vapor production.
+1. Pax 3 – The Pax 3 crushes the portability category with lighter weight, smaller size, and a redesigned mouthpiece that sits flush along the top of the unit.
+Drastically reduced cleaning/maintenance and much better vapor production.

-5. Crafty – The Crafty is not quite as small at the other choices, but its my highest rated overall portable while still fitting easily in my pockets.
+5. Crafty Plus – The Crafty+ is not quite as small as the other choices, but it’s my highest rated overall portable while still fitting easily in my pockets.

 1. Mighty -The Mighty is made by Storz and Bickel, creators of the Volcano.
 This unit is a bit bigger than most portables but it also has huge battery life.
 It uses 2 internal li-ion rechargeable batteries which gives the Mighty and average continuous use of a bit over 100 minutes.
 I am usually able to get 8 full sessions in before the battery dies which is outstanding.
 The unit takes about 2 hours to completely recharge but the Mighty does have pass-through charging which allows you to use the unit while it’s charging.